MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-2-release-date.md

 # When Will Geometry Dash 2.2 Really Come Out?

 RobTop confirmed that he had planned to release Geometry Dash 2.2 in 2022, but it is likely that the update will need a little longer.
 Instead, **Geometry Dash 2.2 will likely come out between January and June 2023.**

+{% alert %}
+Update: This prediction is correct!
+RobTop has confirmed a [new release date for Geometry Dash 2.2](/posts/geometry-dash-2-2-release-date-confirmed-2023/).
+Use that link to see it.
+{% endalert %}

 While it is possible for RobTop to release Geometry Dash 2.2 before the end of the year, that is becoming more and more unrealistic as the days pass.
 Instead, I think this estimate is much more realistic.